letmeNo1/Aki/README.md

-Aki - Automated Testing on Mac
+Aki - Automated Testing on desktop
 =================================

 Background
 ==========

 This is a desktop automated testing framework based on accessibility api.
-At the same time, with the help of the open source framework of JNA, the purpose of calling the mac system-level API is achieved.
+At the same time, with the help of the open source framework of JNA, the purpose of calling the Mac and Windows system-level API is achieved.

 Generate jar package
 ===============